awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-deployment-hosting-services-prerequisites.md

       def model_fn(model_dir):
           """Load the model and return it.
           Providing this function is optional.
-          There is a default model_fn available which will load the model compiled using SageMaker Neo.
-You can override it here.
+          There is a default_model_fn available, which will load the model compiled using SageMaker Neo.
+You can override the default here.
+          The model_fn only needs to be defined if your model needs extra steps to load, and can otherwise be left undefined.

           Keyword arguments:
           model_dir -- the directory path where the model artifacts are present